-You’ve probably been told that good posture is important, but have never been explained why.
-Sitting and standing up straight can impact your overall physical health.
+You’ve probably been told that good posture is important, but never why it's important.
+Sitting and standing up straight can impact your overall physical health, but also, help relieve your back pain.

 By keeping your spine properly aligned, you can minimize the risk of injury to your back, shoulders, and other areas.
 This is because when your body is upright, you place less strain on these muscles.
 Good posture may also help alleviate conditions such as headaches, fatigue, and trouble breathing.